 Why?
 Because it doesn’t exist.

-There will always be a point of entry by which paper comes into an organization.
+Paper will always find its way into an organization.
 Vendors will send contracts.
 Customers will send purchase orders.
 Potential employees will bring resumes.

 “Going paperless”—eliminating paper usage and managing documents in the cloud or web-based filing systems—sounds hip, smart, and eco-friendly.
 However, the reality is that paper still permeates the modern office.
 And businesses have been slow to start the transition.

 The good news is that, although “going paperless” is an urban myth, paperless processes within your company are a reality.
 Many human resources (HR) departments have digitized their travel and expense reporting.
 AP departments have made payroll paperless.
 Businesses dealing with shipping orders to customers have moved their document management to digital—and all of them are reaping the benefits.